Opengundumstyle/Audio-Alchemist/README.md

     5. `pip install --upgrade pip` if needed

    ### useful commands <br>
-   `pip3 freeze > requirements.txt`:list of all the packages and their versions, allowing for easy replication of the environment in another location or by another user.
+   - `pip3 freeze > requirements.txt`:list of all the packages and their versions, allowing for easy replication of the environment in another location or by another user.
+   - `docker build`:A fundamental command in Docker that allows you to create a reproducible image containing all the necessary dependencies and configurations for your application.
+   - `docker tag`:create a new tag for an existing Docker image.
+Tags are used to give meaningful names to different versions or variations of an image.

 ## key components